AMULETAnalytics/UCLAIntroDataScience/README.md

 assignments, slides, and code.
 Check back each Monday for new materials.
 Content will be made available weekly throughout the course.

+5/20/2019 - UPDATE!
+HOMEWORK #3 has been posted, please download now.
+The assignment is due: Tuesday night class, June 4, and Thursday night class, June 6.

 5/17/2019 - HOMEWORK #2 UPDATE: for question #9 you may use the scatterplot3d package instead of rcmdr.

 5/13/2019 - Please note that an alternate class project document has been posted, along with the solutions to HW #1

 5/3/2019 - It is imperative that students turn in answers for Homework #1 now.
 I will be posting solutions for the assignment soon.
 After that point, submissions will no longer be accepted.

-4/29/2019 - UPDATED!
+4/29/2019 - UPDATE!
 HOMEWORK #2 has been posted, please download now.
-The assignment is due: Tuesday night class, May 21, and
-Thursday night class, May 23.
+The assignment is due: Tuesday night class, May 21, and Thursday night class, May 23.

 4/22/2019 - As we may not get to R dates/times in the lecture, here is a hint for Question #10 on Homework #1: